 You can also change or remove calendar sharing at anytime.
-You can delete or disable a calendar link if you no longer want to share your calendar with an individual or group.
+You can delete or disable calendar access if you no longer want to share your calendar with an individual or group.
 Or you can update it, adding or removing sub-calendars or changing the level of permission as needed.

 The beauty of Teamup is that it’s built to be customizable for your needs: the way you actually work, think, and plan.
 Why not give it a try today?